 This document is organized as follows.
 This section presented the purpose of GDPR handbook, a GDPR overview and its key concepts.
-Section 2 introduces the rights of individuals.
-Section 3 presents the data processing principles.
+Section 2 presents the data processing principles.
+Section 3 introduces the rights of individuals.
 Section 4 provides the roadmap to be followed to achieve an effective data privacy programme in the project.
 Finally, Section 5 presents the key activities and data protection procedures.